vigour-io/boilerplate-module/README.md

 -
 ###Directory
-Allways use a `lib` folder, with the `./lib/index.js` as a main file
+Always use a `lib` folder, with the `./lib/index.js` as a main file

 If files are requirable as an api add entry points in the root of the repo
 ```javascript